lyz-code/blue-book/docs/feminism/privileges.md

 # Unstructured ideas

-* It is really difficult to notice a privilege if you've always liven with it.
+* It is really difficult to notice a privilege if you've always lived with it.
 Go to the [Michael Kimmel book](https://www.goodreads.com/book/show/7400069-privilege) for more information.
 * The limits and barriers that slow us down is what is usually seen, unlike the facilities we have to run faster.